Terry Hollindrake: County honours

+Hull FC

-Terry Hollindrake was transferred from Keighley to Hull F.C. in 1960 for £6,000 (based on increases in average earnings, this would be approximately £272,300 in 2013).
+Terry Hollindrake was transferred from Keighley to Hull FC in 1960 for £6,000 (based on increases in average earnings, this would be approximately £272,300 in 2013).
 In 4 seasons at the club he scored 206 points and appeared in 114 matches.

 Bramley

 In 1964 he transferred to Bramley where he spent 4 seasons, appearing in 144 games and scoring 604 points.

 Return to Keighley

 Hollindrake left Bramley in 1968 and played a single season for Keighley amateur club, Keighley Shamrocks, before re-signing to Keighley for the 1969–70 season where he played a further 26 games scoring 9 tries and 4 goals before retiring in 1970.

 Career summary

 In his professional career, Terry Hollindrake scored 236 tries and 546 goals giving a grand total of 1800 points.
 He was the first Keighley player to score more than 1000 points, scoring 1001 in all first team appearances (including friendly fixtures).